 Congratulations to MDLT’s Conservation Manager Frazier Haney for his recent appointment to the Bureau of Land Management’s California Desert District Desert Advisory Council (DAC)!

 MDLT is honored to be a recipient of the 2016 National Parks Partnership award.
 This award recognizes the accomplishments of key partners with the NPS system.
 Please visit the link below for a full description and list of recipients.

 Introducing California Desert Monument Soaps!
-The Downtown Apothecary in Riverside has crafted four new scents celebrating our desert national monuments and are offering a percentage of proceeds to MDLT.
 Get your Cedar Canyon, Sand to Snow, Castle Mountains, and Mojave Trail soaps here!

 Where We Work

 MDLT acquires, restores and protects culturally and biologically sensitive lands throughout a 24.5 million-acre service region in the California Desert, from north of Death Valley National Park to the border of Mexico.

 Adventure Kit geared to those exploring Southern California’s new national monuments (The Needles Desert Star)

 Land Trust Purchases 640 Acres On The Periphery Of Joshua Tree Park (San Bernardino County Sentinel)

 BLM bans new mining claims in protected desert land areas (The San Bernardino Sun)